Carlosmape/carlosmape.github.io/_posts/2023-01-01-Build-a-desktop-environment-from-scratch.md

 # Hands on
 Ready!
 Time to spent tons of hours ricing :) literarly, try-error.
 Fix something, break it after.
 That were many month of my free time

+# Result
+The current state of the work could be preview on the [Github reposiory](https://github.com/Carlosmape/DesktopEnvironment-dotfiles/)